ryan-mahoney/Framework/README.md

 Opine-PHP was created by Ryan Mahoney.

-Ryan created the framework to take advantage of patterns and concepts popularized in other software languages and architectures in PHP, with simplicity, elegance and as little code as possible.
+He wants to change the world by making advanced web technology available and affordable to the organizations and individuals positioned to make the most positive change in the world.

-He can be reaced at ryan@virtuecenter.com
+He can be reached at ryan.mahoney@outlook.com